XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter5.md

    https://www.expressvpn.com/what-is-my-ip
 </p>

-You may have seen IP address, it’s just a bunch of numbers.
+As you've seen, an IP address is just a bunch of numbers.
 These numbers are organized in a hierarchy.
 Just like a home address has a country, a city, a street, and a house number, an IP address has many parts.

 Each of these numbers is represented in bits.
 Traditional IP addresses are `32 bits` long, with eight bits for each part of